-Figure 5) Conductivity time-series data over the period of record.
-The fall 2018 spike coincides with a large tidal event and is likely indicative of salt wedge.

 Data Access

 All the data and metadata corresponding to this report have been published to an open data repository.
 The data package includes 5-minute stream data from 2017 to 2020.
 For data access please see:

-‘Koeye River time-series v1_2017 to 2020.’
+‘Koeye River time-series v2_2020 to 2021.’
 Hakai Institute Data Package.
 DOI: (insert here)